veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-gauge-chart.md

 		```
 5. Save the page and run the application
 ### Example
-Consider a IT company wants a dashboard reports for different branch to show key business performance indicators so that it can be compared easily with KPI (Key Performance Indicator).
+Consider an IT company wants a dashboard reports for the different branch to show key business performance indicators so that it can be compared easily with KPI (Key Performance Indicator).
 Here is an example,

 | Parameters | KPI |
 | :------: | :------: |